MemuSAE/Stock-Price-Predictor-With-ML-Only/README.md

 Example CLI session:

 ```
-Welcome to the Enhanced Stock Predictor.
+Welcome to the Stock Predictor.
 This tool uses Ridge Regression to predict the next closing price.

 Enter a ticker to predict (e.g., NVDA, AAPL, GOOGL)